tursodatabase/libsql/docs/HRANA_SPEC.md

 When the client is done with a stream, it should close it using the `close_stream` request.
 The client can safely reuse the stream id after it receives the response.

+The client should close even streams for which the `open_stream` request returned an error.

 ### Execute a statement